Dassourav07/Museum-exhibition/README.md

 at the top speed for a specified time.
 We will also assume that all motion is in a straight line.
 While accelerating, we will assume that the speed of the animal increases from zero to the maximum running speed, vmax, in a linear fashion

+Science Rookie Not familiar with scientific terminology or notation Science Enthusiast Familiar with common scientific terminology and notation